• Skip to primary navigation

 Where is the Banff Gondola?

-The Banff Gondola is very easy to find from the town of Banff.
+It is very easy to find from downtown Banff.
 Starting on Banff Avenue, drive south until you cross the bridge onto Spray Avenue, where you’ll turn left.
 Then turn right onto Mountain Avenue.
 Continue driving down Mountain Avenue until you reach the Banff Gondola parking lot.

-In the summer, there is a free shuttle to the gondola from the town of Banff.
-There is also year-round service with Bow Valley ROAM Transit Services, and buses make frequent stops within Banff and to the Banff Gondola.
+There is a free shuttle to Sulphur Mountain from downtown Banff in the summer.
+There is also year-round service with Bow Valley ROAM Transit Services, and buses make frequent stops within Banff and at the Banff Gondola.

 If you’re walking from Banff, expect at least an hour’s walk each way (the journey is approximately 5 kilometres).
 It is not recommended to do this in winter because of the frequently changing weather conditions.